Who is the world’s best micro artist?

 My first Amy Winehouse is still somewhere in our bedroom carpet or stuck on the sole of my shoe, we never found her!!
 Luckily my concentration has improved which enables me to sit still for long periods of time.
 Each piece may take several months to get right.
 There are certain “hazards” I try to avoid.
 Too often, I’ve lost a piece by accidentally squishing it while moving it around, they are very delicate.

-I was first inspired by watching a TV program about miniature artists and the challenges they face, that changed my life!
-Having been trained to work on small complex devices I had developed steady hands and a good deal of patience.
-I knew then that I had to test my skills and challenge myself to create smaller and smaller things and eventually more complex creations than anyone else.
+I was first inspired by watching a TV program about Dr Willard Wigan MBE and the challenges he faced, that changed my life!
+I was trained to work on small complex devices with the Mod and I had steady hands and a good deal of patience.
+So I knew then that I wanted to test my skills and challenge myself.
+I wanted to create smaller and smaller things.
 I spent years discovering just how difficult micro art is to do!
-After what feels like a lifetime of experimenting, I have managed to fit my work proudly into the eye of needle and then I never looked back!
+After what feels like a lifetime of experimenting, I then managed to fit my work proudly into the eye of a needle and I never looked back!

 I still think I’m mad to sit still for hours staring into a microscope day after day.
 I like to say ‘The work is microscopic, but the challenges are monumental!’
 I often have to force myself to work at the microscope, as the work is extremely tough and tiring.
 It is physically and mentally draining with frustrations and unexpected challenges around every corner.
 One mistake and I can destroy the art with a moment’s distraction.